jejacks0n/teaspoon/README.md

 bundle exec teaspoon
 ```

 The CLI provides several ways of focusing tests.
-You can specify the suite to run, the files to run, and a filter.
+You can specify the suite to run, the files to run, directories to run, and a filter.

 ```
-bundle exec teaspoon --suite=my_fantastic_suite bundle exec teaspoon spec/javascripts/calculator_spec.js bundle exec teaspoon --filter="Calculator should add two digits"
+bundle exec teaspoon --suite=my_fantastic_suite bundle exec teaspoon spec/javascripts/calculator_spec.js bundle exec teaspoon spec/javascripts/integration bundle exec teaspoon --filter="Calculator should add two digits"
 ```